 The advantage that brands have in APAC is the strong user preference for apps.
 Our research shows that 69% of app users prefer using apps over other channels like websites, physical stores, or email to engage brands.2

 Businesses looking to elevate their app marketing strategy can draw on the best practices we distilled from a recent study that surveyed more than 12,000 app users in APAC.
 Their usage spans retail, finance, travel, and telco apps.
-Here, we share what we learnt about how APAC app users behave, what they want, and how you can build a winning app marketing strategy.
+Here, we share what we learned about how APAC app users behave, what they want, and how you can build a winning app marketing strategy.

 Build a winning mobile app strategy